 The iPhone SE has a great camera too.
 There’s a 12MP snapper on the back, with a dual-LED True Tone flash and support for Live Photos and 4K video.

 Apple’s Touch ID fingerprint scanner is present and correct, along with Apple Pay support and the iPhone SE runs iOS 9.3, which is the latest and greatest version of iOS.
 All in all, it’s a stunningly good phone and a lot cheaper than its larger siblings.

 As you can see, there’s a wide range of compact smartphones available, sporting different prices, strengths and operating systems.

-The Huawei Y3 is the worst to find a place in our list, but it’s also very cheap.
-Next up there’s the affordable LG Leon, then for Windows fans the Microsoft Lumia 550.
+The Alcatel Pixi 3 is the worst to find a place in our list, but it’s also very cheap, as are the LG K3 and Huawei Y3.
+Next up there’s the affordable LG Leon, then for Android flagship fans the Xperia X Compact.
 Apple’s first entry sneaks into third place with the iPhone 5S, then there’s a similarly stylish Android phone in the form of the Samsung Galaxy A3 2016 and in first place the brilliant iPhone SE.

 Any of these phones would serve you well if you’re after a small screen though, it all just depends on how much you want to spend.